speedyfriend433/speedyfriend433/README.md

 - 🧰 **iOS App Development**
   - Building SwiftUI apps for iOS: from IPA signers to UniGram (campus notification app)
-  - Tools for Mach-O analysis, IPA injection, and APK analysis (Pure Swift!)
+  - Tools for Mach-O analysis, IPA injection, and APK Runner
   - Using ElleKit, zsign-ios, MachOKit, and more

-- 🎮 **3D Web Experiments**
-  - Minecraft-style world builder [Alony 🌍]
-  - Geometry Dash-like game w/ realistic physics
-  - Roblox-style physics playground with Three.js

-- 🤖 **AI Integration**
-  - Auto fuzzers and crash detectors powered by AI
-  - Projects like Instagram unfollow bots (for personal use), AI-based CVE finders
-  - AI-generated music & YouTube Shorts automation

 ---